Towards multiloop local renormalization within Causal Loop-Tree Duality: Introduction and motivation

-In order to achieve a local cancellation of UV divergences, there are some methodologies in the market \cite{Pittau:2012zd,Donati:2013voa,Pittau:2014tva,Page:2015zca,Gnendiger:2017pys,TorresBobadilla:2020ekr}, although most of them are not optimized for local IR counter-terms.
-Within the FDU framework, the treatment of UV singularities is slightly different, although the objective is the same: develop local renormalization counter-terms.
-The procedure is inspired in the expansion around UV-propagators \cite{Becker:2010ng,Driencourt-Mangin:2019aix,Driencourt-Mangin:2019sfl,Driencourt-Mangin:2019yhu}, combined with the application of the LTD and a suitable matching procedure to recover results in DREG-defined schemes (such as $\overline{\rm MS}$).
+In order to achieve a local cancellation of UV divergences, there are some recent methodologies in the market \cite{Pittau:2012zd,Donati:2013voa,Pittau:2014tva,Page:2015zca,Gnendiger:2017pys,TorresBobadilla:2020ekr}, although most of them are not optimized for local IR counter-terms.
+Within the FDU framework, the treatment of UV singularities is slightly different, but the objective is the same: develop local renormalization counter-terms.
+Even if the well-known Bogoliubov-Parasiuk-Hepp-Zimmermann (BHPZ) renormalization programme \cite{Bogoliubov:1957gp,Hepp:1966eg,Zimmermann:1967XXX, Zimmermann:1969jj,Lowenstein:1974qt,Gomes:1974cr,Lowenstein:1975rg,Lowenstein:1975ps,Lowenstein:1975ug,Blaschke:2013cba} provides a systematic way of computing local UV subtraction counter-terms, it was mainly thought for renormalization in Minkowski space and requires some adjustments to be incorporated within the FDU framework.
+Our procedure is inspired in the expansion around UV-propagators \cite{Becker:2010ng,Driencourt-Mangin:2019aix,Driencourt-Mangin:2019sfl,Driencourt-Mangin:2019yhu}, combined with the application of the LTD and a suitable matching procedure to recover results in DREG-defined schemes (such as $\overline{\rm MS}$).
 In this way, FDU has proven able to achieve a fully local cancellation of both IR and UV divergences up to next-to-leading order (NLO).
 Still, local UV renormalization in FDU beyond NLO is an open problem.
 A strategy to deal with UV singularities up to two-loop was developed in Refs. \cite{Driencourt-Mangin:2019aix,Driencourt-Mangin:2019yhu}, allowing to numerically reproduce some well-known $\overline{\rm MS}$ results.

 In this article, we explore a LTD-based strategy that makes use of the so-called causal representation \cite{Tomboulis:2017rvd,Aguilera-Verdugo:2019kbz,Verdugo:2020kzh,Aguilera-Verdugo:2020kzc,Ramirez-Uribe:2020hes,Aguilera-Verdugo:2020nrp,snowmass2020,Runkel:2019yrs,Capatti:2019ypt,Capatti:2020ytd} to unveil local UV counter-terms for multi-loop Feynman integrals.
 The methodology is inspired, again, in the expansion around UV-propagators but acting directly on the Euclidean space of the causal dual integrands (i.e. the integrands of the Feynman amplitudes after the application of the manifestly causal LTD).
 We used the fact that the causal dual representations has an analogous structure to the real-radiation phase-space, allowing to split the integrand in such a way that we can isolate the UV divergent contributions more efficiently.